Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 C – GEORGE SQUARE An iconic central city square named after King George III, is home to the magnificent City Chambers (Glasgow City Council).

 D – GLASGOW CATHEDRAL The breathtaking medieval cathedral, known as the High Kirk of Glasgow was built in the 12th century.
 It is the oldest mainland cathedral and the oldest building in Glasgow.
 It is thought to have been built on the site of St Kentigern’s tomb, known as Saint Mungo, the first bishop of Glasgow.
-The admission is free, just check the opening hours here.
+The admission is free.

 E – GLASGOW NECROPOLIS – Head uphill to the beautiful Glasgow Necropolis, a 37-acre Victorian cemetery set upon a hill offering great views over the cathedral.
 It is estimated that about 50,000 burials have taken place there but with only 3,500 tombs.
-There are free guided walking tours in the Necropolis, for dates and admission, check their website.
+There are free guided walking tours in the Necropolis.

-10 day Scotland Itinerary - Day 13 - The Luxury Travelers
+Map of Day 13 out of 10 day Scotland Itinerary by The Luxury Travelers - Glasgow

 (Walking route) A - Radisson Blu Hotel; B – Shopping on Buchanan Street; C - George Square; F – Shopping on Sauchiehall Street; G - Kelvingrove Art Gallery and Museum; H - University of Glasgow